tyleryouk/00os-origin/00reaper/user-directed/user-rules-00reaper.md

 3. **Update Core Workflow Files**: Update active-request.md, implementation-plan.md, and cycle-status.md
 4. **Make Changes to 00OS**: Implement the requested changes in the 00OS system
 5. **Update Supporting Materials**: Update documentation in `documentation/` to reflect changes (note: context files in `context-00OS-current-state/` are typically handled separately through direct invocation of reaper-overwrite)
-6. **Reset Core Workflow Files & Sync Changes**: Clear/update core workflow files for the next cycle and run `> reaper-sync` to sync the 00OS changes to .cursor/rules
+6. **Reset Core Workflow Files, Archive, & Sync Changes**: Clear/update core workflow files for the next cycle, move completed or deprecated files to the appropriate `archive/` subfolder, and run `> reaper-sync` to sync the 00OS changes to .cursor/rules

+### Archiving
+Archiving is a required part of the cyclical workflow.
+After a cycle is complete, or when files are deprecated or no longer active, 00reaper is responsible for moving them to the appropriate `archive/` subfolder in `00reaper/`.
+All references in documentation and process files must be updated to reflect the new archive location.
+This ensures historical context is preserved and the active workflow remains clean.

 You ALWAYS prioritize working with the three core workflow files that maintain the state of the current cycle:
 - **active-request.md**: Contains only the requirements being implemented (updated ONLY in step 1)